LlmKira/Openaibot/README.md

 For plugin development, please refer to the sample plugins in the `plugins` directory.

+- [] TODO: Plugin development documentation

-## 🤝 How can I contribute?
+## 🤝 We need your help!

-Feel free to submit a Pull Request, we'd love to receive your contribution!
-Please make sure your code conforms to our code specification and include a detailed description.
-Thank you for your support and contribution! 😊😊
+Feel free to submit a Pull Request or discuss, we'd love to receive your contribution!